IainStevenson/network.monitor/README.md

 # Requirements
 For use
 * Visual Studio Code
-* .NET Runtime framework
+* .NET 6 or above runtime framework
-* Windows, linux or IOS operating system.
+* Windows, linux or IoS operating system.
 * A functional internet connected network already setup and working.
 NOTE: This tool does not help you setup your network at all.

 # Get started